Skip to main content

 • task (required): the string identifier of the task that should be executed (same as the first argument to add_job)

-• pattern (required): a cron pattern (e.g. * * * * *) describing when to run this task
+• match (required): a cron pattern (e.g. * * * * *) describing when to run, or a callback function passed a TimestampDigest and returning a boolean whether the cron should fire for this timestamp (true) or not (false) this task

 • options: optional options influencing backfilling, etc